Flazher/BossPuzzle/README.md

 A: Because I can, that's why.
 Don't ask stupid questions.

 Q: Anyway, it's just a puzzle.
-Why do I need client-server model?
 ======================================================

 Actually, you don't.
 But that's me.